wintamaDj/WorkIt-frontend/README.md

 1. Clone the repository
 2. Open the project in Android Studio
+4. (dev only) save changes with `gradlew dependencyguardbaseline` after making changes to packages
-3. Sync Gradle files
+5. Sync Gradle files
-4. Run the application on an emulator or physical device
+6. Run the application on an emulator or physical device

 ## Dependencies